-About 40% of the exam questions will be straightforward, knowledge-based questions.
-Around 60% of questions will test knowledge through a problem-solving question, or a question testing interpretation and communication.
+40-50% of the exam questions will be straightforward, knowledge-based questions.
+50-60% of them will test knowledge through a problem-solving question, or a question testing interpretation & communication.

 The course will be assessed at the end of Year 11.
 There will be three exam papers, each 1 hour 30 minutes long.
 Paper 1 will be non-calculator.
 Papers 2 and 3 will allow use of a calculator.
 There is no coursework.
-All topics can be tested on any paper.